No More Mistakes —Don’t Get Your Sales Job Offer Rescinded

 The critical part of step two is once you’ve weighed your options and assessed your situation, you must immediately move forward.

 Keep interviewing or make the decision to stay with your current employer.

 Don’t fight with the organization that rescinded the offer, just see what you can learn from the situation.
 If you’ve made a mistake or flubbed up the offer process, learn from it and don’t repeat it next time around.

 If they’ve made a mistake, see how you can help resolve the misinformation or communication breakdown next time around.

 It’s important to keep in mind, employers do not go through the effort of making job offers intending to rescind them.

 They want things to work out just as much as you do.
 It’s a huge waste of time and emotionally exhausting to rescind offers.

-It isn’t fun for anyone involved.
+Having a sales job offer rescinded it isn’t fun for anyone involved.